seomoz/roger-mesos/README.md

 * Sudo access to each of the host machines is available.

 ### Steps to get the cluster up and running
-* Ensure that an inventory file exists with the list of masters, slaves, etc. (see an existing hosts file in the hosts dir under [vagrant](vagrant).)
+* Ensure that an inventory file exists with the list of masters, slaves, etc. (see an existing hosts file in the hosts dir under [vagrant/single_node or vagrant/multi_node](vagrant).)
 * Run the following commands (*WARNING:* the first command below will reboot the hosts):
 ```
 $ ansible-playbook -i <path-to-hosts-file> --user=<user> --ask-pass --ask-sudo-pass --extra-vars="restart_machine=true" base.yml